VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 - Includes [Liquid Fill Chart](https://github.com/ecomfe/echarts-liquidfill), which is usually used to represent data in percentage.
 - Includes [ECharts-GL](https://github.com/ecomfe/echarts-gl), which providing 3D plots, globe visualization and WebGL acceleration.
 - Includes [ecStat](https://github.com/ecomfe/echarts-stat), a statistical and data mining tool.
-- Supports Code Editor suggestions for Available Parameters.
+- Supports Code Editor suggestions for Parameters and variables.
 - Allows to display Success and Error notifications.
 - Supports Baidu, Gaode, Google maps using API.
 Requires to provide access key.
 - 100+ examples are available at [echarts.volkovlabs.io](https://echarts.volkovlabs.io).